Like or dislike: How Germany's election campaign is going social | DW | 14.09.2021

 In contrast to campaigning on posters or on TV in an attempt to reach a large audience, microtargeting is a data-mining technique that lets candidates reach a select group of people online.

-In the month leading up to the previous US election, for example, the Donald Trump campaign spent almost a million US dollars a day on such advertising, and focused on voters in a select group of states.
+In the month leading up to the previous US election, for example, the Donald Trump campaign spent almost $1 million a day on such advertising, and focused on voters in a select group of states.

 While platforms such as TikTok or Instagram do not allow this type of political advertising, Facebook offers ideal conditions for microtargeting.
 This is due to its algorithm, which categorizes users according to age, gender and interests to effectively place election advertising.